jcheger/proxmox-pve-tools/README.md

 # proxmox-pve-tools
-Few utilities for Proxmox PVE maintenance
+Collection of utilities for Proxmox PVE maintenance.

+It works for me, and I share them with the rest of the world.

 ## qcow2-check
 QCOW2 files are very performant, bud badly protected.
 It may happen that the file gets corrupted, sometimes unrecoverable, and it often happens while creating a snapshot.
 Such damage can be prevented by checking the QCOW2 file.
 It is safe to run this check on running VM disks.